Build & Install

 */5 * * * * /usr/sbin/ntpdate time.windows.com

-1. create ssh key pair on each node
+1. Create ssh key pair on each node

 ssh-keygen -t rsa -b 4096 -C $HOSTNAME

-1. ssh login without password [All Node]
+1. Test ssh login other nodes without password

 Node: